OliviaRodri/CEA_DEEP_LEARNING/README.md

 ## Statistical Analysis
 ### If statistical analysis is not included as part of the analysis, describe how it would be included in the next future phases of the project:
+Descriptive statistcal analysis would be beneficial going forward.
+The income level bins "<=$24.250"" and ">$24,250" could be more informed this way.
+Minimum, Maximums, Medians, histograms and value counts would be useful to understand how the data is spread out - what is the lowest income? how many data points are in that income level?
+This type of analysis could help guide further income categories.
+Additionally, knowing how many data points fall within each new bracket would assist in deciding how much of the data should be split into training and testing.
 .

 ## Results of Analysis